nexusstreamon/kegel-apex-power-app/README.md

 ## Research Basis

 The time interval training methodology used in this application is informed by thorough online research on effective Kegel exercise techniques.
-The data supporting this research is available for review in an Excel sheet located in the `data` directory (or `research` directory, adjust if different) of this repository: [`/data/research_data.xlsx`](./data/research_data.xlsx) (or adjust path accordingly).
+The data supporting this research is available for review in an Excel sheet located in the `main` directory of this repository: [research_data.xlsx).

 ## How to Use

-1. Navigate to the live app on GitHub Pages: [YOUR_GITHUB_PAGES_LINK_HERE](YOUR_GITHUB_PAGES_LINK_HERE).
+1. Navigate to the live app on GitHub Pages: [https://github.com/nexusstreamon).
-2. Start with Week 1 of the program.
+2. Start with Level 1 of the program.
 3. Follow the on-screen instructions and the timer for each exercise interval.
 4. Track your progress as you move through the weeks.
 5. Stay consistent with the program for the best results!

 ## Contributing

-If you'd like to contribute to this project, please follow these guidelines:
+If you'd like to contribute to this project, kindly make onboarding pages and app navigation using UX UI implementations.

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Submit a pull request.

 ## License

-This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details. ## Acknowledgements
+This project is licensed under the [GNU GPLv3](LICENSE) file for details.

-* Thank you to the online resources and research that informed the development of this application and its training program.

-## Contact
+## Acknowledgements

-[Your Name/Username] - [Your Email (Optional)] - [Your GitHub Profile URL]
+* I used AI to gather the data from both ChatGPT and Gemini in tandem.
+The entire app was made using Canvas option availbale in Google Gemini 2.5 Pro.

+## Motivation and Final Thoughts

+This repo is just made for hosting the app on github pages.
+I saw the lack of Kegal Exercises available online for free.
+Apps available in ios and google playstore are monitizedfor a basic timer and tracking.
+It does not need to be complicated or cost anything to access such health health resources.

 ---